 Decaf Colombia

-We understand how important a decaf coffee is to every coffee lovers collection.
+We understand how important a good decaf coffee is to every coffee lover’s collection.
 How else are you supposed to drink coffee all day and drink coffee all night?
 The best thing about our Decaf Colombian is you don’t sacrifice flavour.
 This coffee boasts the same rich flavours as our regular offering.
 And with it as a regular part of our roasting schedule, it’s always fresh, unlike the decaf at the grocery store.
 Freshness in any decaf roast makes a stunning difference.
-Trust us, it’s amazing.
+Another strong bonus point is that the decaf process is done only with water, no chemicals.
+And last, the decaf process happens right in Vancouver, BC.
+Trust us, fresh, water-processed decaf is amazing.

 Bad Coffee